-These are the experience junkies of the Enneagram—curious, positive and often bold, they are drawn to try almost anything they haven’t done before.
+These are the experience junkies of the Enneagram—curious, positive, and often bold, they are drawn to try almost anything they haven’t done before.
 This person has a very easy time imagining what could go right and what could be amazing.
 He or she may have a very difficult time imagining what could go wrong.
 They frequently underestimate danger and sometimes get themselves into difficult situations because of this attention bias.
 Lack of focus and discernment is often a theme for Enthusiast Sevens.
 They typically avoid rules and limitations, and personal freedom is a big priority.

 The magnifying glass goes to the positive.
-They see what is pleasurable, fun, positive and new.
+They see what is pleasurable, fun, positive, and new.
 They are attracted to possibility, and their attention is often in the future, planning enjoyable experiences.
-Their attention moves away from anything negative, painful or limiting.
+Their attention moves away from anything negative, painful, or limiting.

-Gifts to the World
+Enneagram Type 7 Gifts to the World

-Enthusiast Sevens bring the gifts of joy, positivity, gratitude and playfulness.
-Naturally oriented to see the positive, they are capable of profound awe, delight and wonder of the world.
+Enthusiast Sevens bring the gifts of joy, positivity, gratitude, and playfulness.
+Naturally oriented to see the positive, they are capable of profound awe, delight, and wonder of the world.
 Their upbeat energy can brighten even the darkest environment, and they are naturally uplifting to others.

-1) Having Great Difficulty Narrowing Down Their Choices—They Want It All
+1. Having Great Difficulty Narrowing Down Their Choices—They Want It All

 Enthusiast Sevens are on an endless quest to find what will make them happy.
 Since they aren’t quite sure what that is, they want to try everything.
 The idea of missing out on something can be anxiety-provoking, as their mind considers “what if that was the thing that I was really going to love? ”